 - SUNSCREEN: Many sunscreens have been outlawed in the Virgin Islands due to reef-damaging ingredients.
 Goes without saying but we’ll say it anyway – wear sunscreen!
 The Caribbean is unforgiving on unprotected skin.
 We’ve made that mistake enough times to make lathering up a top priority.
 We highly recommend this one (which is reef-safe).

 - SNORKEL GEAR: There is an actual underwater trail in Virgin Islands National Park – how cool is that?
-In order to best experience it along with so many other amazing underwater spots, you need snorkel gear!
+To best experience it along with so many other amazing underwater spots, you need snorkel gear!
 This is the inexpensive set we used.
-We also liked this cool American Flag swimming cap
+We also liked this cool American Flag swimming cap.

 Where to Stay Near Maho Bay